b-karl/KBIC65/README.md

 The [Discipline65](https://github.com/coseyfannitutti/discipline) is the original inspiration for this keyboard, along with the case making community that has been born around it.
 In the spirit of CFTKB the board design will also be open source.

 Some of the main differences
-- KBIC65 will use a dedicated ProMicro footprint instead of all the THT components in the Discipline65, a believe this makes the board more easy to upgrade at the cost of losing some of the THT aesthethic.
+- KBIC65 will use a dedicated ProMicro footprint instead of all the THT components in the Discipline65, a believe this makes the board more easy to upgrade at the cost of losing some of the THT aesthetic.
-- The layers in the Discipline FR4 kit have the same outer dimension (expluding the top part of the plate), which is nice for a pure FR4-style keyboard but creates some limitations if one wants to create a case for it.
+- The layers in the Discipline FR4 kit have the same outer dimension (excluding the top part of the plate), which is nice for a pure FR4-style keyboard but creates some limitations if one wants to create a case for it.
 The KBIC65 will have a minimal PCB given the layout (on the left, bottom and right sides) and a plate with overhang allowing for various types of plate-mounted case designs.
 - The PCB will have holes large enough to fit M2 spacers between THT row and the layout.
 This allows the FR4 kit-style assembly to have the PCB completely free-floating and only the switch plate connecting directly to the bottom plate.

 ## Nibble65